Image Credit - Pinterest

-Lovingly woven by hand, Persian rugs, and all handmade rugs for that matter, are a testament to the talent and creativity of the artisans who craft them.
-This art form has been passed from generation to generation.
-Just as every person who weaves these rugs is a different person, every Persian rug is completely unique.
-No two are the same.
+Lovingly woven by hand, Persian rugs, and all handmade carpets for that matter, are a testament to the talent and creativity of the artisans who craft them.
+This art form is passed down from every generation.
+And just as every individual who weaves these rugs is a different person, each Persian rug is one-of-a-kind and unique.

-Understandably, because of the lack of uniformity and the huge variation of qualities, buying a Persian rug can be an overwhelming process.
-One that a lot of people don’t entertain.
-Hopefully I can lay out a few steps that can help you start your journey to finding a Persian rug you love.
-You have to enter the process looking to be captured and find your fit.
-It’s a bit like finding your perfume scent.
-You may have to try a few, but once you find your scent, it’s really you.
-You wouldn’t want a scent that smells like everyone else, just like you wouldn’t want a rug that everyone else has.
-With a Persian rug, the latter is guaranteed.
+Understandably, because of the lack of uniformity and the enormous variation of qualities, buying a Persian rug can be an overwhelming process.
+Therefore, it's crucial to enter with an open mind.
+With assurance, I can lay out a few steps that will help start your journey for the perfect Persian rug.
+It’s comparatively like finding your perfume scent; you'll have to try out a few, but once you find your scent, it will capture you.

-Handmade rugs are pieces of art, and take a long time to make (have a read through the previous post to find out more on this).
-They are made with natural materials, mainly cotton and wool, and are dyed with all-natural vegetable dyes.
+Handmade rugs are pieces of art, and take a long time to create (have a read through the previous post to find out more on this).
+They are made with natural materials, mostly cotton and wool, and are dyed with all-natural vegetable dyes.

 Some quick tricks to tell the difference between the two:

-- Have a look at the back of the rug: look for slight imperfections in the knotting on the back.
+- Flip it!
+Have a look at the back of the rug: look for slight imperfections in the knotting on the back.
 If the knots are too perfectly aligned, it could be machine made.

 - Ask an expert.
 If you’re ever unsure, just ask someone that has the experience.
 You can always contact us on this.